Larsende/Agility2020-AS3/class1/module1/module04.rst

 Already Existing WAF policy deployment
 --------------------------------------

-If you already have a WAF policy on the BIG-IP that you would like to apply to your application then it is easy enough to just reference it in the AS3 declaration as follows:
+If you already have a WAF policy on the BIG-IP that you would like to apply to your application then it is easy enough to just reference it in the AS3 declaration in the policyWAF area, as follows:

     .. code-block:: json
         :linenos: